Overview of South Carolina Mortgages

 South Carolina Jumbo Loan Rates

-The conforming loan limit in every South Carolina county is $417,000, an indication to the overall affordability of buying real estate in the Palmetto State.
+The conforming loan limit in every South Carolina county is $726,200, which is an indication to the overall affordability of buying real estate in the Palmetto State.
 This means that if you take out a home loan anywhere in the state that exceeds that, you will have what is known as a “jumbo loan.”
-It’s important to note that jumbo loans are accompanied by higher interest rates as compared to “conforming” loans (those at or below $417,000).
+It’s important to note that jumbo loans are accompanied by higher interest rates as compared to conforming loans (those at or below $726,200).
+Jumbo loan rates in South Carolina are currently lower than fixed rates.

 South Carolina ARM Loan Rates

-Adjustable-rate mortgages are sometimes preferred to a fixed-rate loan because they offer a lower initial interest rate.
+Adjustable-rate mortgages (ARMs) are sometimes preferred to a fixed-rate loan because they offer a lower initial interest rate.
 The lower rate is given for an introductory period lasting for one, three, five, seven or 10 years, depending on the loan’s terms.
 After that time, the interest rate can change and usually it increases.
 That does not mean, however, that the rate can jump to a scarily high level overnight.
 The rate is capped at a certain level that is specified in the loan’s terms, so you are aware upfront of exactly how high it can reach.
 It is key to make sure that the maximum potential interest rate is something that you can actually afford to pay.
+Note that ARM rates are currently higher than both jumbo rates and fixed rates in South Carolina.

 South Carolina Mortgage Resources